 Infrared grills produce heat differently than traditional convection grills.

-In a traditional gas grill, burners produce both radiant and convection heat which is transferred up through the grills to cook the food.
+In a traditional gas grill, burners produce radiant and convection heat that is transferred through the grills to cook the food.
 In an infrared grill, gas burners heat up a glass, metal, or ceramic plate between the burners and the cooking grates.
-The ceramic plates absorb the heat from the burners and transfer it to the food above as radiant energy.
+The ceramic plates absorb the burners’ heat and transfer it to the food above as radiant energy.

 The main benefit of infrared grills is that you get very even cooking heat with fewer flare-ups than a traditional gas grill.

 I recommend infrared grills, especially if you like to sear steaks or want good browning of your food.
 If you can’t afford an infrared grill, you can still get the same effect using GrillGrates.

 There are two main ignition systems for gas grills: Electronic and Piezo.

 An electronic system uses battery power to create a spark.
 This is fine as long as your batteries don’t die.

 A piezo electronic ignition system uses a spring-loaded system to generate a spark using friction.
 They make distinct clicking sounds when you turn them on.

 Either system works fine and generally has very few problems.

 Any of these gas grills will be great choices, but the best propane grill under 300 dollars is the Char-Broil Performance Stainless Steel 4-Burner Cart Style Gas Grill.

 For a little under $300, it provides plenty of cooking area, many terrific features, and the quality and design of a Char-Broil grill, and is the best grill under 300 dollars on our list.